-You can claim any interest charges imposed by the Tax Office.
+You can claim any interest charges that we imposed on you.
 You cannot claim any penalty or extra tax you had to pay.

 Legal obligations

 If we asked you to supply information about another person's tax affairs, you can claim the expenses which you incurred in complying with our request.